Developing affordable housing

 What is a local connection?

-Local connection means a person within the household has a connection to a locality or parish.
+Local connection means a person within the household who has a connection to a locality or parish.

 This can be any of the following:

-- Someone who has lived in an area for a period of time
+- Someone who has lived in an area for a period of time, 6 months out of 12 months or 3 years out of 5 years

 - If a member of the household works 16 hours or more, in the area where the property is located

-- If you or a member of the household have an immediate family member (parents, adult children, brother or sister) in the area
+- If you or a member of the household have an immediate family member (parents, adult children, brother or sister, step family and grandparents) in the area

-- If a family member has a proven need to receive or provide support to family members.
-This can be personal or physical care to enable the person to live independently within the community
+- If a family member has a proven need to receive or provide care support to family members.
+This can be personal or physical care to enable the person to live independently within the community.
+This does have to be evidenced

 If a local connection is required this will be stated at the time of advertising the property, and evidence will need to be provided to demonstrate this.

-Housing associations are organisations which own, let and manage rental and intermediate housing.
-They are also known as registered providers (RPs).
+Registered providers (RPs) are organisations which own, let and manage rental and intermediate housing.

 This is a list of our preferred housing partners with a development programme in Herefordshire.